-Notes to Financial Statements (Tabular amounts expressed in thousands of dollars)
+(Financial statements and tabular amounts expressed in thousands of dollars)

 (e) Inventories held for sale:

 Inventories held for sale are recorded at the lower of weighted average cost or net realizable value.
 Cost includes the purchase price, import duties and other taxes, transport, handling and other costs directly attributable to the acquisition.
 Net realizable value is the estimated selling price less any costs to sell.